mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton/_index.md

 ## 5 Tekton Installation for Connected Environments{#tekton-installation}

-If Tekton is already installed in your namespace, you can skip to [Pipelines Installation](#pipelines-installation).
+If Tekton is already installed in your namespace, you can skip to [Pipeline Installation for Connected Environments](#pipelines-installation).

 ### 5.1 Installing on Connected Kubernetes